 WAN Connections and Technology

-Though WANs cover a large area, connections can be either wired or wireless.
+Though WANs cover a wide area, connections can be either wired or wireless.
 Wired WANs usually consist of broadband internet services and multiprotocol label switching (MPLS), which is a form of data-forwarding technology used to control traffic flow and speed up connection, while wireless WANs normally include 4G/5G and Long-Term Evolution (LTE) networks.

-Pros and Cons of Wired WAN
+Wired WAN Pros and Cons

-Pros and Cons of Wireless WAN
+Wireless WAN Pros and Cons

 WAN Optimization and SD-WAN

-WAN optimization aims to solve problems with WAN performance, usually related to speed.
-It is a process whereby network engineers reconfigure the network to ensure that certain applications receive more bandwidth and so can move faster through the network.
+WAN optimization aims to solve problems with performance, usually related to speed.
+It is a process whereby WAN network engineers reconfigure the network to ensure that certain applications receive more bandwidth and so can move faster through the network.
 This could be the case, for example, with a retailer that needs to send transaction data through as quickly as possible to its main data center.

 SD-WANs also offer the ability to optimize connectivity to such cloud services as Amazon Web Services or Microsoft Azure.
 With the continued migration to Software-as-a-Service (SaaS), organizations and their customers expect their data to travel securely through the cloud.

 Further, an SD-WAN has management and reporting features that give a single view of WAN performance.
 Fortinet, named a Gartner 2021 Magic Quadrant Leader for WAN Edge Infrastructure, offers a secure SD-WAN solution.

 Understanding LAN and WAN

 A local-area network (LAN) is a group of computers that are all located in the same small area and that all share the same connection.
 For example, the computers used by employees in a single office location would most likely be connected with a LAN.
-Another example of a LAN could be a network created by a local café that customers must sign in to first so that that they can access the internet.
+Another example of a LAN could be a network created by a local café that customers must sign in to first so that they can access the internet.
 The café creates this rather than giving customers its Wi-Fi password.

 As per the WAN definition, it's made possible by connecting multiple LANs.